 101. Preventive Medicine and First Aid (1).
 This course provides the student with a basic knowledge of first aid tasks and procedures important for all.
 Topics include evaluating a casualty and treating shock, bleeding, fractures, burns, frostbite, and heat injuries.
 This course does not lead to Red Cross certification.

-Military Customs and Courtesy (1).
-An overview of past and present military customs
+103. Military Customs and Courtesy (1).
 An overview of past and present military customs and a review of the principles of war.
 Provides an introduction to the Military Code of Conduct.
 104. Conducting Drill and Ceremonies (1).